-On April 21 and 22, 2017, Vizcaya welcomes the 2nd Annual Wild Vizcaya, an official BioBlitz event that invites members of the community to discover Vizcaya’s wild side.
+On February 9 and 10, 2018, Vizcaya welcomed the 3rd Annual Wild Vizcaya, a citizen-science takeover designed for the community to discover Vizcaya’s wild side.

-Over the course of 24 hours, students, families and adults will work alongside scientists and experts to identify and inventory the rich diversity of life that calls Vizcaya home.
+Over 24 hours, students, families and adults worked alongside scientists and experts to identify and inventory the rich diversity of life that calls Vizcaya home.

 Wild Vizcaya first came to Vizcaya in May 2016 as a part of National Geographic’s BioBlitz program.
 Over 2 days, students, families and adults inventoried wildlife in Vizcaya’s Rockland Hammock, mangrove shore and formal gardens.
 From lizards to birds, butterflies and manatees, expert scientists supported citizen scientists to identify more than 200 separate species of wildlife on the east side of Vizcaya’s estate and more than 700 individual observations!
 Participants added discoveries to iNaturalist and demonstrated that in the middle of our urban corridor, we are still Wild Vizcaya.